Bone Grafting in El Dorado Hills, Folsom, Auburn, CA

 Rebuild Jaw Bone and Prepare for Dental Implants

 The jaw bone is very strong and works hard every day to help you bite, chew, speak, and breathe.
 Conditions such as disease, trauma, certain medications, or tooth loss can cause the jaw bone to deteriorate over time.
 Bone grafting is an effective treatment for jaw bone loss, as it helps rebuild bone anywhere it is needed.

-Dr. Liberty and Dr. Song offer a variety of bone grafting techniques to treat jaw bone loss.
+Dr. Liberty offers a variety of bone grafting techniques to treat jaw bone loss.
 By rebuilding the jaw bone, we can restore functionality and symmetry to the face and create a strong foundation for future dental implant placement.
 Contact Golden Foothills Oral, Facial, & Dental Implant Surgery today to schedule your appointment with our oral health experts.

 How Does a Dental Bone Graft Work?

 Bone grafts add volume and density to your jaw in areas that have deteriorated.
 Bone graft material can come from your own body (autogenous graft), from a tissue bank (allograft), from an animal tissue bank (xenograft), or created using synthetic materials (alloplast).

 Your oral surgeon will place the graft material where new bone is needed.
 The graft acts as a framework that your body will heal around.

 Bone grafting is a part of many other oral and maxillofacial procedures.
 If you have already experienced bone loss or your surgeon wishes to prevent future bone loss, bone grafts will likely be a part of your treatment plan.
 Here are some instances where a bone graft may be recommended:

 - If gum disease has caused bone loss